organized-puns/gg.parse/c_sharp/readme.md

   - Add some more documentation, extend readme.
   - address all xxx

-- Annotation debug name does not correctly get set
 - bug?
 Seems rule = #(a | b) or ~(...) is not parsing ? production operator issue with group?

 - Error handling, example: var (_, _, _, table) = SetupTokenizeParseCompile("rule1 100= ,;"); <- ',' should be a '.', this should be immediately clear